 3. Less pasta: try forming carrots, zucchini, or other squash into thin ribbons on a mandolin.

-4. Switch to unsweetened drinks (seltzer waters, even for cocktails, ice tea, coffee).
+4. Switch to unsweetened drinks (seltzer waters, even for cocktails, unsweetened ice tea, black coffee).

-1. Buy olive oil or grapeseed oil.
-Olive oil mayonnaise and cooking spray products are now widely available.
+1. Buy olive oil, coconut oil, or grapeseed oil.
+Olive oil mayonnaise and cooking spray products are now widely available too.

 2. Tweak your egg and dairy choices by using egg whites or egg substitute, as in Paula’s Egg White Omelette.